stoikio/jobs/README.md

 - **What kind of contract is available?**
   We are hiring for full-time positions only.
 Internships, part-time roles, and student positions are not available.

+- **What language is primarily used at Stoïk?**
+  All written communication is in English, and all oral communication is in French.
+Being fluent in French is a must-have.

 - **What is the size of the team?**
   Stoïk has a team of 60 members, including 15 engineers working in the tech-team.